Scholarships and financial aid are available to School of Engineering undergraduate and graduate students.

 School of Engineering Graduate Scholarships

-The School of Engineering, and the individual academic departments offer multiple internal scholarships for graduate students who demonstrate academic merit and research potential (in addition to other more specific criteria).
+The School of Engineering and the individual academic departments offer internal scholarships for graduate students who demonstrate academic merit and research potential (in addition to other more specific criteria).
 Scholarship awardees are selected by the Faculty Scholarship Committee that oversees the selection process in their respective department.
-These scholarships are competitive and applicants should obtain a faculty nomination prior to submitting a nomination form.
+These scholarships are competitive and applicants should obtain a faculty recommendation prior to submitting an application.